 Language also reflects the structural and mutational changes taking place.
 Poetry is a writing of history of the dateless, the record and declaration of invisible events, essences and emotions.
 In Holderlin, time becomes present.
 Language turns from description into utterance to fully express intensity and significance.
 A declaration of heightened awareness.
 Words become treated as quality, instead of being just means to an end.
 Words are not only reference anymore but exist in themselves as entities without the need of a context.

 Proust breaks with time as progression presenting it relatively.
-Then, dualism of subject and the exterior world is overcome by the relation of the subject and the world within, where time is subjective.
+Then, dualism of the subject and the exterior world is left behind by the relation of the subject and the world within, where time is subjective.
 Past and future are present in the now and time is integrated.
-James Joyce in “Ulysses” also shows the now as the universal happening of past and future, and everywhere at the same time.
-Space and time are exploded into integral openness.
-Eternity is in the present.
-Released from its mere individual meaning, it becomes a participant in the whole significance of the world, on the greater network of interconnections.
+James Joyce in “Ulysses” also shows the now as the parallel happening of past and future and everywhere at the same time.
+Space and time are exploded into integral openness and eternity becomes present.
+Released from its mere individual meaning, we turn into a participant in the whole significance of the world, on the greater network of interconnections, beyond time.
 This is spiritual.

 Consciousness is what makes us aware of ourselves.
 Without it we would be zombies.
 If we take a step back we may see that our ego is just one part of our consciousness, if we do that we can evolve.
-Art can help us achieve this understanding by showing that many things we take as a given are just projections of our mind and can change according to how we see them.
-With that lens we see that there are many other dimensions beyond what we usually perceive, filtered by rationality.
+Art can help us achieve this knowledge by showing that many things we take as a given are just projections of our mind and can change according to how we see them.
+With that lens we understand that there are many other dimensions beyond what we usually perceive, filtered by rationality.
 With this realization we will be free to experience the unknown fully.
 If many people share this feeling it becomes universal and much more powerful.

 You may ask, but how can we know when something is true or real?
 You feel it.
 When events merge into a unifying context we consider it real.
 You feel it as a vital experience.
 You know, you believe, and that makes it real.
 If we can’t grasp the experience then it is not real.
 But we don’t need to imprison experiences rationally to grasp them.
 Just feel.
 Feel the unifying power of making sense.
 If we can channel this belief and expand it universally it can be very powerful.
 We need to make everyone see that so we can evolve.

 The awakened consciousness will only be effective when everyone shares it, participate in it universally.
 Mutational periods are times of disturbance and even destruction.
-Man is the vessel to realize a new possibility of the world.
-We should connect to this new way of thinking, as fast as possible, before it keeps destroying things to show us that is not the way.
+Man is the vessel to bring a new possibility for the world.
+We should connect to this new way of thinking, as fast as possible, before it keeps destroying things to show us that this is not the way.
 We may recognize the new consciousness as sense fulfilling and understand that is the right way to go.
 The future is immanent in us.

 When we become able to renounce the exclusive claim of the mental structure, like mental man renounced the mythical and mythical man renounced the magical, we will be able to evolve into aperspectivity.
 But it does not mean mythical or mental mindsets should cease to exist, they overlap in the understanding that all exists as one integral consciousness structure.
 The integral is the connection and evolution of the past mind sets all together.
 We may see now beyond each structure to understand everything together.
 The presence of the beyond in the here and now, of death in life, the transcendent in the immanent, the divine in the human, everything becomes transparent when we overcome dualism.

 We should not break with the past, on the contrary, we should use our heritage to make sense of the world.
 We can’t dissolve our beliefs like in Modernism who wished to break with the past.
+We should consider everything at the same time.
 We should believe in the power of humankind and take it with us to evolve into a better world.
 Not dissolve it to create a new one, dissolution only leads to more destruction.

 By reaching this transcendence we can overcome the anxiety of our epoch by understanding that everything is one.
 It fulfills the void within that we feel when we can’t feel the substance of our beliefs.
 When we use rationality to build our beliefs they are empty.
 We can try to fill in the void with abstractions as a way of ruling the world.
 But we must realize that its all projections.
 Man is now able to see the world as representation instead of taking it as real.

-The undivided, ego-free person who no longer sees part but realizes the “itself”, the spiritual form of being of man and the world, perceives the whole, they understand that transparency is present “before” all origin!
+The undivided, ego-free person who no longer sees part but realizes the “itself”, the whole, the spiritual form of being of man and the world, perceives the whole, and they understand that transparency is present “before” all origin!
 For him there is no longer heaven or hell, this world or the other.
 Emptiness becomes plenitude.
 The pre-temporal becomes time free.
 In transparency the spiritual comes to perception: Origin is Present.